 - Use the smallest possible working corridor.
-All watercourses outside of the development area are to be considered no go areas. - Removal of riparian vegetation must only be undertaken if essential for the continuation of the project. disturbances to the adjoining natural vegetation cover or soils should be kept to a minimum. - All pipe culverts must be removed and replaced with suitable sized box culverts, where road levels are raised.
+All watercourses outside of the development area are to be considered no go areas.
+Where intrusion is required, the working corridor must be kept to a minimum and demarcated clearly, before any construction commences. - Removal of riparian vegetation must only be undertaken if essential for the continuation of the project.
+Disturbances to the adjoining natural vegetation cover or soils should be kept to a minimum. - All pipe culverts must be removed and replaced with suitable sized box culverts, where road levels are raised.
 Crossings that are installed below the natural ground level are to be constructed with an appropriate drop inlet structure on the upstream side to ensure that head cut erosion does not develop as a result of the gradient change from the natural ground level to the invert level of the culvert. - The channel profile, regardless of the current state of the river / water course, will be reinstated thus preventing any impoundments from being formed.
 The related designs must be assessed by an aquatic specialist during a pre-construction walkdown. - Water diversions must be temporary in nature and no permanent walls, berms or dams may be installed within a watercourse.
 Sandbags used in any diversion or for any other activity within a watercourse must be in a good condition, so that they do not burst and empty sediment into the watercourse.
 Upon completion of the construction at the site, the diversions shall be removed to restore natural flow patterns.
 Under no circumstance shall a new channel or drainage canals be excavated to divert water away from construction activities. - Any fauna (frogs, snakes, etc.) that are found within the construction area must be moved to the closest point of similar habitat type outside of the areas to be impacted. - All disturbed areas beyond the construction site that are intentionally or accidentally disturbed during the construction phase must be rehabilitated. - It is the contractor's responsibility to continuously monitor the area for newly established alien species during the contract and establishment period, which if present must be removed.
 Removal of these species shall be undertaken in a way which prevents any damage to the remaining indigenous species and inhibits the re-infestation of the cleaned areas.